kurikaesu/userspace-tablet-driver-daemon/README.md

 - Lend me your tablet so that I can do the implementation or
 - Buy the tablet for me from my wishlist: https://www.amazon.com/hz/wishlist/ls/10J2MJJPCC2JF?ref_=wl_share
 - If you think a tablet should be on my wishlist, but it isn't, let me know!
+- Add suggestions to the issues.
+We can discuss their feasibility and at what milestones we should aim for.